sofiacinalli/SMPE-2025-2026/README.md

 # SMPE
-This repository contains notes, excercices and projects related to the hole SMPE course throughout the semester.
+This repository contains notes, excercises and projects related to the whole SMPE course throughout the semester.

 ---